Arcadia Bluffs Golf Course

 Arcadia Bluffs Golf Club, designed by Warren Henderson and Rick Smith, was founded in 1999 in Arcadia, Michigan.
 The course is built on the bluffs above the shore of Lake Michigan on approximately 245 acre.
 The course drops 225 ft from its highest point down to the bluff, 180 ft above lake level and has 3100 ft of lake frontage.
 The golf course was designed to resemble seaside Irish links, with rolling terrain and windswept natural fescues throughout.

-In 2018, Arcadia Bluff(South) was the second golf course added with golf architects Dana Fry/Jason Straka building the MacDonald Raynor inspired design.
+In 2018, golf architects Dana Fry and Jason Straka built the club's second course, the South Course, taking inspirations in their design from Charles Blair Macdonald and Seth Raynor.